cubicflow/lifeflower/_bundles/most-wanted.md

 new: true
 background-color: "#E4C6CD"

 long_description: This set includes all of our best-selling bath bombs.
 The Crystal Visions, Aphrodite, Flower Child, Sativa and Limonene.
 A bomb for every person or mood.
 The perfect ‘value pack’ for gifting to friends or to keep as a secret self-care stash for yourself.
-(Originally priced at $75)
+Originally priced at $75, discounted to $60!

 ingredients: